doganzub/FullCalendar-FastAPI-PostgreSQL/README.md

 How to create and handle routes in FastAPI.
 How to use Jinja2 for frontend rendering in a FastAPI project.
 How to work with PostgreSQL for data persistence.

 📖 Tutorial and Educational Guide
-For a detailed guide on how to build this project from scratch, check out the accompanying blog post or the YouTube tutorial.
+For a detailed guide on how to build this project from scratch, check out the accompanying blog post or YouTube tutorial.
 These resources will guide you step-by-step through the process, ensuring you understand every part of the integration.

 🛠️ Contributing
 We welcome contributions from developers of all levels!
 Feel free to:
 Fork the project.
 Create a new branch (git checkout -b feature/new-feature).
 Commit your changes (git commit -m 'Add new feature').
 Push to the branch (git push origin feature/new-feature).
 Open a pull request.

 🎉 Acknowledgements
 Special thanks to the FastAPI, FullCalendar, and SQLAlchemy teams for their fantastic open-source tools that made this project possible!